zuozhenggh/learning-library/data-management-library/goldengate/stream-analytics/ggsa-iot-stream/ggsa-iot-stream.md

 1. Click on the *ReplenishStats* stage and Pause the stream.
 In this alternate last stage we would like to keep track of the number of machines that are set to Replenish by city and by `business_name`.

-2. We then add a Query Group -Stream stage where we add two summaries with the COUNT of all Replenish and then do a *Group by* city and another summary with *Group by* `business_name`
+2. This is a Query Group - Stream stage.
+Notice that we have added two summaries.
+Click on the ReplenishCountByCity and see the summary with the COUNT of all Replenish and then a *Group by* city and then a second summary with *Group by* `business_name`

     ![](./images/replenishstats.png " ")

 3. Click on the *Visualizations* tab and see the statistics in a pie chart for each group by.
-4. Here we click on Add A Visualization and select what type of chart we would like to create.
-Then fill out what we require to use for Measure and Group.
-In the next lab you will get to create visualizations for a new scenario
+4. Here we have clicked on Add A Visualization and selected what type of chart we would like to create.
+Then filled out what we require to use for Measure and Group.
+In the next lab you will get to create visualizations for a new scenario.

     ![](./images/replenishvisual.png " ")